canonical/data-platform-doc-tools/templates/how-to/h-page.md

 # How to {perform some task}

-{Short text about what this guide contains.}
+{Short text about what actions this guide will cover.}

 ## Prerequisites
 * {Minimum charm revision}